ostdotcom/deprecated-0-9-2-company-restful-apis/executables/EXECUTABLES_README.md

 This is a continuous cron, which registers the branded token on value and utility chains, For more info, refer [here](../executables/inter_comm/register_branded_token.js)

 ##### Stake and mint intercomm
-This is a continuous cron, which stakes OST on value chain, For more info, refer [here](../executables/inter_comm/stake_and_mint.js)
+This is a continuous cron, and is an intermediate communicator between value chain and utility chain used for the stake and mint.
+For more info, refer [here](../executables/inter_comm/stake_and_mint.js)

 ##### Stake and mint processor intercomm
-This is a continuous cron, which mints branded tokens on utility chain, For more info, refer [here](../executables/inter_comm/stake_and_mint_processor.js)
+This is a continuous cron, and is an intermediate communicator between value chain and utility chain used for process staking and process minting, For more info, refer [here](../executables/inter_comm/stake_and_mint_processor.js)

 ##### Stake hunter intercomm
 This is a continuous cron, triggers process staking if not triggered already.
 For more info, refer [here](../executables/inter_comm/stake_hunter.js)